vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 14th of both fortnights of a month; Śiva deity; HV II.
 397

 (from Bhav.).
-Sauryavrata-sankalpa on Āśv. su.
+Sauryavrata-saṅkalpa on Āśv. su.
 7, on 8th fast, on 9th eat

 flour and worship Durgā and give dinner to brāhmaṇas; this procedure to be followed for one year; tithivrata; Durgā deity; at end dinner to maidens and present them with clothes &c. and pray 'may Devi be pleased with me'; one without learning becomes learned, a timid person becomes valorous, one that had lost a kingdom regains it.
 Var.
 64. 1-6 q. by KKV 273, HV I. 957–58, KR 364-365.